Bhupesh-V/30-seconds-of-cpp/CONTRIBUTING.md

     galaxy=stars+asteroids          // DO NOT USE THIS FORMAT. galaxy = stars + asteroids      // USE THIS FORMAT.
 ```
-7. Always add braces in a for/while loop, even its a one-liner loop.
+7. Always add braces in a for/while loop, even if it's a one-liner.
 ```cpp
     for(int i=0;i<45;i++)
         cout<<i<<" ";               // DO NOT DO THIS.